 Did you know that studies have shown that the reason most people drop out of the window buying experience is due to confusion?
 Maybe you yourself have been confused?
 Our purpose is to help educate people about windows and how you can make the best decision you can for buying windows for your home.
-Our focus is to treat people with honesty, dignity, respect, and to treat people the way we’d want to be treated.
+Our focus is to treat people with honesty, dignity, and respect, and to treat people the way we’d want to be treated.

 So the five things that I see most common when people are buying windows are typically instances where people are being misled or are only given part of the information that they need.
 Buying replacement windows isn’t like going into Best Buy to get a television.
 If you aren’t happy with your new TV you can always return it.

 If you buy windows and you don’t like your windows and they’re already in your house, you’re not getting your money back.
 You’re not getting your old windows back they’re in a dumpster somewhere.
 Getting it right the first time is critical.

 Falling in love with a window before falling in love with a window company.

 What do we mean by that?
 Well, there are a lot of salespeople that are skilled at convincing you that their window brand is the greatest window on the market today.
 They’ll bang and bash all the other window companies and then at the end of their three-hour, high-pressure, presentation, you’re in love with their window.

 The fact is, if you gave me three hours to talk to you about any one of our 20 brands of windows, I could likely convince you that it’s the best window in the world.
 We don’t play games like that here.
 We’re like the CarMax of Windows.
 We carry different brands of windows for different budgets.
 We believe in options.